Guide to Invoice Finance

 Is it possible to get Bad Debt protection or Credit Insurance?

 Yes, one of our Invoice Financing specialists can arrange this for you, as either part of your facility or separately.
 It’s important that you have the protection in place, just in case your customer cannot settle their invoices.
+Some lenders may also require this protection.

 If my business is in the construction industry, can I still get Invoice Financing?